Introduction to AWS EBS

 - Easy to Use: Since they can be easily created, attached, and monitored, EBS is easy to use.
 EBS allows us to increase storage, tune performance and change the volume as per the demand.

-- Data Storage: Storing data after any operation is easily possible with the help of EBS that makes it an efficient choice.
+- Data Storage: Storing data after any operation is easily possible with the help of EBS which makes it an efficient choice.

 - Cost-Effective: Since it comes with lots of volume-type options making it is cost-effective for the type of data we have.